 Whether or not it is worth it to bring a personal injury suit depends on the degree of harm you suffered and how much to blame the other party is.
 If you suffered some minor scrapes and bruises because of a cracked sidewalk, it probably wouldn't be worth the time and effort to sue your friend, even though this is what homeowners' insurance is for.
 However, if you had to get medical care or miss work because your neighbor's dog bit you or because your foot was mangled in a broken escalator at the local mall, it probably is worthwhile to file a personal injury suit.

 How much you can recover is highly fact-specific and depends on many factors such as liability and the severity of your injuries.
 Some factors are out of your control, such as the individual adjustor for your case and the composition of the jury, but a skilled personal injury attorney with a strong reputation in the community might help tip the factors in your favor.
 In cases where liability can be established against a defendant, you can recover your out-of-pocket expenses, plus general damages for your pain and suffering.I think I might be partially to blame for the accident.
 Will that stop me from recovering?

-If you are seriously injured or a loved one has been killed in Riverside or elsewhere due to someone else's negligence, our personal injury attorneys can represent you to recover damages.
+If you are seriously injured or a loved one has been killed in Los Angeles or elsewhere due to someone else's negligence, our personal injury lawyers can represent you to recover damages.
 We represent accident victims and their families in San Bernardino, Rancho Cucamonga, and Temecula.
 Contact us at 1-866-422-7222 or via our online form to get a free, no-obligation consultation about your particular case, which will be more tailored than the responses to the general FAQs above.